-The Personal Protective Equipment at Work Regulations 1992 [1] require employers to:
+The Personal Protective Equipment at Work Regulations 1992 [1] amended 2002 [2] require employers to:

-Health and Safety Executive guidance on the implementation of the Regulations is provided in: Personal protective equipment at work: The Personal Protective Equipment at Work Regulations 1992 (as amended): Guidance on Regulations [2
+Health and Safety Executive guidance on the implementation of the Regulations is provided on the Personal Protective Equipment (PPE) at Work webpages [3]

 PPE items, and their uses, in dental practice include: